How to implement chatbots with Sendbird and Google Dialogflow

 Note: This screenshot is from a Free Trial dashboard.

-Sendbird provides a REST API for creating and managing bots.
+Sendbird provides a REST API for creating and managing chatbots.
 Among other tasks, with the Sendbird bot interface, you can:

 • Create and update bots